Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 regulatory change

-Governor Stitt directed the Commissioner of Public Safety to procure mobile counter-UAS detection systems following nationwide suspicious drone activity reports.
-Signals increasing state-level enforcement capability.
+Governor Kevin Stitt directed the Commissioner of Public Safety to procure mobile counter-UAS detection systems for state and local law enforcement following reports of nationwide suspicious drone activity and in response to security concerns including the McAlester incident.

 November 1, 2024Source